 Understanding How Factor is Calculated

 Note: Schoology's grade passback to SIS only supports a factor of 1 for each assignment.
 The SIS calculates assignments with other factors in Schoology, as having a factor of 1.
 This means that if you are syncing grades to a SIS each assignment should have it's factor set to 1 to enable grades to calculate correctly across the SIS and Schoology.

-The way in which factor is applied to the calculation of your students' grade depends on whether you have you grading category calculated by Total Points or Percentage.
-Click Gradebook on the left side of your course and then clicking Grade Set Up to check how your Grading Category is calculated.
+The way in which factor is applied to the calculation of your students' grade depends on whether you have the grading category calculated by Total Points or Percentage.
+Click Grade Set Up to check how your Grading Category is calculated.
 Click on the name of the category and note whether it is Calculated By: Percentage or Total Points.

 Factor in Percentage-Based Grading Categories